altcoinrockerxyz/reduxsimplestarter/README.md

 - React has a bunch of logic built into it to optimize the process of building a list
 - React builds a list and (under the hood) gives it a unique ID
 - For this instance, we could use YT search result's etag as key.

+**Lecture 237: Video List Items**

+- Use Bootstrap codes to format the resulting list of items
+- Use JS to get search results -- _const imageUrl = video.snippet.thumbnails.default.url;_